Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.
+- In four games as the underdog over the last 10 matchups, the Rangers have a record of 1-3.

-- In their previous 10 games with a total, the Rangers and their opponents have combined to exceed the over/under on six occasions.
+- When it comes to the total, the Rangers and their opponents are 7-3-0 in their last 10 games.

-- The Rangers have had a spread listed in one of their past 10 contests and have covered every time.
+- The Rangers have covered the runline in all of their previous 10 contests (one of those contests had a spread.

 Rangers Betting Records & Stats

-- The Rangers have won in two of the four contests they have been named as odds-on underdogs this year.
+- The Rangers have come away with two wins in the five contests they have been listed as the underdogs in this season.

-- Texas and its opponents have gone over the total this season in eight of its 13 opportunities.
+- Texas and its opponents have hit the over in nine of its 14 games with a total this season.

 - The Rangers have played just one game with a spread this season and covered in that contest.